 Michael McDaniel is an associate professor of constitutional law at the Thomas M. Cooley Law School and director of the school’s new Homeland Security Law program.
 From August 2009 to January 2011, McDaniel served as the deputy assistant secretary for homeland defense (HD) strategy, force planning and mission assurance, advising the secretary of defense, under secretary of defense for policy, and assistant secretary of defense for homeland defense and America’s security affairs on all HD-related strategies (Quadrennial Defense Review, HD & civil support strategies, the developing mission assurance strategy, and domestic counterterrorism and counter-narcotics strategies, among other efforts).
 Brigadier General McDaniel was appointed by the Michigan governor as her advisor on homeland security on February 5, 2003 and served in that capacity until July 31, 2009 while simultaneously serving as the assistant adjutant general for homeland security, Michigan National Guard.
 BG McDaniel has a Bachelor of Arts degree from St. Bonaventure University, a Juris Doctorate degree from Case Western Reserve University School of Law, a Master of Strategic Studies degree from the Army War College, and a Master of Arts in Security Studies (Homeland Security) degree from the Naval Postgraduate School.

-Dr. Rodrigo Nieto is a strategist and futurist focused on the consequences of the accelerating pace of change in homeland security and policing environments.
-He is a research professor at the National Security Affairs Department and at the Center for Homeland Defense and Security at the Naval Postgraduate School and he is also a certified facilitator for the California Commission on Peace Officer Standards and Training (POST).
-For a decade, Dr. Nieto has taught hundreds of high-ranking law enforcement, military and homeland security leaders how to create and execute strategies to transform their agencies to meet the requirements of rapidly changing environments.
+Dr. Rodrigo Nieto is a geostrategist and defense futurist focused on the consequences of the accelerating pace of change in homeland security and policing environments.
+He is a research professor at the National Security Affairs Department and at the Center for Homeland Defense and Security at the Naval Postgraduate School and has also worked as a certified facilitator and instructor for the Command College for the California Commission on Peace Officer Standards and Training (POST) and a former instructor at the Executive Academy of the Emergency Management Institute.
+He is also a faculty member of Singularity University.
+For more than a decade, Dr. Nieto has taught hundreds of high ranking law enforcement, military, and homeland security leaders how to create and execute strategies to transform their agencies to meet the requirements of rapidly changing environments and threat profiles.
 As an innovation expert and an academically trained geostrategist, he has built a reputation as an expert on future threats to national security and policing and how to confront them.
-Rodrigo Nieto has multiple publications describing the adaptation capacities of global organized crime, the public policy challenges of innovation and intrapreneurship in government and homeland security and asymmetric warfare and cybersecurity.
-Dr. Nieto obtained his PhD (summa cum laude) in geopolitics at the Institut Francais de Geopolitique of the University of Paris.
-He also holds a Mexican J.D. from the State University of San Luis Potosí, specializing in international public and private law inside the NAFTA region.
+He has performed field research in multiple territories, including the totality of the U.S.-Mexico border.
+Dr. Nieto has multiple publications describing the adaptation capacities of global organized crime, the public policy challenges of innovation and intrapreneurship in government and homeland security, asymmetric warfare, and cybersecurity.

-Michael Petrie is the EMS Bureau Chief of the County of Monterey, California.
-Michael previously served as the EMS Director and Chief of the County of Santa Clara, California, and as the EMS Administrator for the City and County of San Francisco.
-Mr. Petrie has worked in a variety of EMS, emergency services, and homeland security areas, including WMD and mass casualty incident planning and response, fusion center operation, and capability and threat assessments.
-He is a certified emergency manager (CEM®), has been a licensed paramedic for over thirty years, and is a recipient of the State of California EMS Authority’s Meritorious Service Medal.
-He served on the faculty of the University of California, Berkeley as the Director of the CIDER Emergency Management Sciences Program, and at the Naval Postgraduate School’s Center for Homeland Defense and Security (CHDS), where he continues to serve as a thesis adviser and member of the editorial review board of Homeland Security Affairs.
-He holds an MBA, a master’s degree in homeland security and defense from the Naval Postgraduate School, and a graduate certificate in Terrorism Studies from the University of Saint Andrews in Fife, Scotland.
+Michael Petrie has 40 years experience in EMS, emergency services, and homeland security, including leading some of California’s highest profile EMS systems.
+Mr. Petrie currently provides homeland security and emergency management consulting and advisory services for government agencies and offices.
+Before his retirement from full-time employment, he served as the Monterey County EMS Bureau Chief, the Santa Clara County EMS Chief, and the City and County of San Francisco’s EMS Administrator.
+His work included numerous homeland security functions, including WMD and mass casualty incident planning and response, intelligence fusion and analysis, capability and threat assessments, and routinely serving in leadership positions in military and civilian operations centers.
+Mr. Petrie is a certified emergency manager (CEM®), has been a licensed EMT/Paramedic for over forty years, and has been awarded the State of California EMS Authority’s Meritorious Service Medal and Distinguished Service Medal.
+Mr. Petrie served on the faculty of the University of California, Berkeley as the Director of the CIDER Emergency Management Sciences Program, and at the Naval Postgraduate School’s Center for Homeland Defense and Security (CHDS), where he continues to serve as a thesis adviser.
+Michael holds a Master’s in Business Administration, a Masters of Arts in Security Studies (Homeland Security) from the Naval Postgraduate School, a graduate certificate in Terrorism Studies from the University of Saint Andrews, and a Graduate Certificate in Geopolitical Economics and International Relations from the London School of Economics and Political Science.

-Anke Richter is an associate professor at the Defense Resources Management Institute of the Naval Postgraduate School.
-Dr. Richter was previously a director of health outcomes at RTI-Health Solutions, RTI International.
-Her research interests include resource allocation for epidemic control, disease modeling and economic impact assessment, bio terrorism and public health preparedness.
-Dr. Richter has published in numerous journals, including the Journal of the American Medical Association, Journal of Clinical Epidemiology, PharmacoEconomics, Medical Decision Making, Clinical Therapeutics, Journal of Emergency Management and Interfaces.
-She received her PhD in operations research from Stanford University.
+Anke Richter is a professor at the Defense Resources Management Institute of the Naval Postgraduate School.
+She received a BA in Mathematics and French from Dartmouth College (1991) and a Ph.D. in Operations Research from Stanford University (1996).
+Her graduate work was supported by a grant from the Office of Naval Research.
+Dr. Richter was previously a Director of Health Outcomes at RTI-Health Solutions, RTI International.
+Her research interests include resource allocation for epidemic control, disease modelling and economic impact assessment, and bio terrorism.
+She has published in many peer-reviewed journals, including the Journal of the American Medical Association, Journal of Clinical Epidemiology, PharmacoEconomics, Medical Decision Making, Disaster Medicine, and Journal of Emergency Management.
+Dr. Richter is a member of the Institute for Operations Research and the Management Sciences (INFORMS).
+While English is Dr. Richter’s first language, she is also fluent in German and French.

 John Rollins is a researcher at the Library of Congress’ Congressional Research Service (CRS) specializing in terrorism, intelligence community, and homeland security issues.
 Prior to joining CRS, Mr. Rollins was the first chief of staff of the Office of Intelligence for the Department of Homeland Security and the secretary’s senior advisor on intelligence community reform.
 Mr. Rollin’s career includes a variety of analytic, legal, and management positions in the U.S. Army, FBI, CIA, DIA, U.S. Marine Corps, 1st SFOD-D (Delta Force), and the United Nations.
 He frequently testifies before Congress on issues of national security importance and is the author of numerous papers and articles addressing a wide range of national security issues.
 As an adjunct professor, he teaches homeland security graduate courses at the Naval Postgraduate School’s Center for Homeland Defense and Security, University of Connecticut, and Texas A&M University.
 Mr. Rollins frequently advises the private sector, state and local governments, and the media regarding security-related issues.
 He is a licensed attorney and graduate of the Senior Executive Fellowship program, Harvard University.